 It wasn’t too long ago that very few medical practices had a website (we’ve had one since about 1997).
 But times have changed.
+Now, the strong majority of medical practices have had a website designed, using things like cheap web hosting to get their name out on the internet.
 And now some would argue that having a bad website is better than not having one at all.
 I would counter that, in today’s age of short attention spans and universal branding, a medical practice has no excuse for having a poorly designed website.

 An article by The Entrepreneurial MD blog lays down some basic principles for an effective practice website, including: